SlicerMorph/Tutorials/ImageStacks/README.md

 <img src="ImageStacksROI.png">

 Notice that the slice views show only the volume in the region of interest and are now full resolution.
 If you have an articulated specimen (e.g., a full body scan of a fish), and you want to segment only the skull (or a specific region), this is a trick you can use to reduce the memory consumption.
 Segmentation may require 6-10X more memory compared to your volume size (if `ImageStacks` reports estimated memory usage is 2GB, then you may need up to 20GB in memory to segment the data in full resolution).

+If you have DICOM stacks, please note that you should use the [DICOM module](https://github.com/SlicerMorph/Spr_2021/blob/main/Day_1/DICOM/DICOM.md)

 ### Further exploration